 Walgreen Co.
-(WAG) agreed to acquire a stake in Alliance Boots GmbH because its business is mostly in the U.K., which it viewed as less risky than the rest of Europe, according to a person familiar with the situation.
+(WAG:US) agreed to acquire a stake in Alliance Boots GmbH because its business is mostly in the U.K., which it viewed as less risky than the rest of Europe, according to a person familiar with the situation.

 Walgreen executives considered whether it was the right time to acquire Alliance Boots given Europe’s economic challenges and potential shareholder concern, said the person, who asked not to be identified because the talks were private.